Top 20 Global Seed Companies in 2017

 Jason Zhang, Editor of AgroPages.
 Email: firstname.lastname@example.org

 Since the merger of Dow Agro Sciences and DuPont Pioneer in 2015, the restructuring activities in the global seed industry have developed more depth.
 Merger and divestment have become a mainstream of the seed business.
-With the closing of the DowDuPont merger, the finalization of ChemChina’s acquisition of Syngenta in 2017 and Bayer’s acquisition of Monsanto on 7 June this year, the consolidation of the global seed market has come to an end.
+With the closing of the DowDuPont merger, the finalization of ChemChina’s acquisition of Syngenta in 2017.
+Bayer’s acquisition of Monsanto on 7 June this year and BASF’s acquisition of Bayer’s seed business in August, the consolidation of the global seed market has come to an end.
 However, foreseeable subsequent consolidation will still go on for some time.
-In 2018, we will watch who will get the vegetable seed business unit divested from Bayer.
-It could be BASF or KWS.
-What are the new acquisition targets for Syngenta?
+In 2018, we will watch what are the new acquisition targets for Syngenta?
 What changes will the newcomer BASF and the rising Long Ping High-Tech bring to the set-up of the world seed industry?
 Visit our website www.agropages.com and subscribe to the AgroPages Seed E-Weekly newsletter.

 By sorting out the annual report of multinationals for 2016 and 2017, AgroPages made a list of the top 20 global seed companies.
 They are: Two US companies – Monsanto and Corteva Agriscience (DowDuPont); 12 European companies, including two German companies – Bayer and KWS; five French Companies — Limagrain，Florimond Desprez, RAGT Semences, Euralis Semences and InVivo; one Danish company — DLF; four Dutch companies — Rijk Zwaan, Barenbrug, Enza Zaden and Bejo Zaden); three Chinese companies — Syngenta (ChemChina), Long Ping High-Tech and Beidahuang Kenfeng Seed; two Japanese companies — Sakata Seed and Takii Seed; and one Indian company — Advanta Seeds (UPL).